jkt293/Audio4All/docs/3DEnclosurePrototype.md

 # 3D Enclosure Prototype
 <pre>
-Below is our enclosure that we produced for our prototype PCB.
+Shown is our early prototype, used to enclose our individual keyboard PCB.
+This 3D enclosure was done using Autodesk Fusion 360.
 This encompassed cutouts for several keys, leds, and input power.
 </pre>

 <pre>